Rumeysa-koseoglu/course-app/README.md

 # My Courses App

-A simple React application that displays language courses (English, Arabic, French, German) using Material UI cards.
-Each course includes an image, description, and price.

 This is a simple-mini courses application.
 It prepared using React and Material UI.
 There are cards that list language courses.
 And each course includes an image, description, and price

 ![App Screenshot](./src/assets/course-app-screenshot.png)